Live from Portland, Maine 2016

 Judge Hodgman.

 Who's bringing whom?
+I forget.
+I brought Jordan.

+Okay.
 Colin, you bring Jordan to this court.

-So Jordan, you have the opportunity to guess first or to make Colin guess first.
+So, Jordan, you have the opportunity to guess first or to make Colin guess first.
+Which will it be?

+I will guess first.
+You know what?
 I respect that a lot.

-A wise man once said, fortune favors the bull.
+That's a very rare play.
+A wise man once said, Fortune favors the bull.

-So what is your guess?
+That's right.
+So, what is your guess?
+Jumanji.

 Jumanji.

-Enter it into the guest book.
+Enter it into the guess book.

 So entered.

 Would you hand me the guess book, please?
+Thank you.

-Although, good guesses, I have to say, because your dispute involves board games, so you obviously thought I would give you a board game reference.
+Although, good guesses, I have to say, because your dispute involves board games.
+So you obviously thought I would give you a board game reference.

 Jumanji is a movie about a board game.

+And a book about a board game.
 And a book about a board game by Chris Van Allsberg, I believe.

 Correct.

 I remember a thing.
+And then

 that probably would have been good.

-And then, Colin, you guessed Scrabble, because you know I enjoy Scrabble and I don't like words with friends.
+It is a reference to a movie, but not that movie.
+And then, Colin, you guessed Scrabble, because you know I enjoy Scrabble, and I don't like words with friends.

 I like Scrabble with enemies.